Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 - QNFLR049AW~guppy4011.fastq (RN4220 long reads, basecalled with Guppy 4.0.1.1)

 ### Quality control of the read sets
+A quality control step of all downloaded red sets can be executed by running `S3_readQualityControl.sh`.
+Therewith, the following three steps are executed:
+- All long read sets are processed with Porechop for adapter removal.
+The trimmed long read _.fastq_ files were named with a _-t_ suffix in their filenames and stored in the same directory as the untrimmed reads.
+The Porechop reports are stored in the _./results/porechop/<SAMPLE-ID>/Porechop-<READ-FILENAME>.log_ directories.
+- To control the quality of the input reads before conducting the assemblies, FastQC was run on all read sets to assess overrepresenteted sequences and the per base quality scores.
+One _.html_ and one _.zip_ file is generated for each long read and both short read files as _./results/fastqc/<SAMPLE-ID>/<READ-FILENAME>_fastqc(.zip or .html)_
+- Lastly, to check for the depth and breadth of coverage across the reference genome the reads were first mapped to the respective genomes using `minimap2` (specifying the `-x map-ont` and `-x sr` parameter for long and short read mapping, respectively, and the `-a` parameter in order to produce output in SAM format).
+Next, the SAM files were sorted and converted to BAM files using `samtools sort` with the `-O bam` parameter set.
+The `samtools depth` command was run on all these BAM files, which basically outputs the per position depth of coverage, with the `-a` parameters set to include positions with zero coverage into the report.
+The resulting files are stored as _./results/coverage/<SAMPLE-ID>/<READ-FILENAME>.cov (note that one common file for the short reads named with a \_1\_2 suffix is created).

+The Porechop reports can be accessed in _./supplementary_files/F1_porechop.zip_ and the FastQC html reports in _./supplementary_files/F2_fastqc.zip_.

 ### Downsampling of the read sets
 ### Conducting the de novo assemblies
 ### Evaluating the de novo assemblies